 Dogs must be up to date with vaccinations.
 Written proof of current vaccination is required prior to the start of all offered services.
 If your dog is spayed or neutered, a copy of their spay/neuter veterinary record is also required.

 Rabies [over 4 months]

 DHPP [boosters given for distemper, hepatitis, parainfluenza and parvovirus]

-If your dog is reactive or potentially aggressive, you must inform me of this prior to the start of your chosen service.
+If your dog is reactive or potentially aggressive, you must inform me of this at the time of registration.

 For your dog’s safety and well-being, females in heat are discouraged from being worked in or near public areas such as dog parks until their cycle is finished.
 Lessons will be scheduled to accommodate that.